County of Santa Barbara

 a) Approve and authorize the Chair to execute a Second Amendment to the Agreement for

-because it consists of government administrative and fiscal activities that will not result in
+of government administrative and fiscal activities that will not result in direct or indirect physical

 BOARD OF SUPERVISORS